Unity-Technologies/MeshSyncDCCPlugins/Documentation~/Blender.md

 > - Normal (if a normal map node is used, MeshSync also exports the normal strength)
 > - Emission
 > - Emission Strength
+> - Displacement from the material output node
 >
 > Only color and texture information is exported.
 > Texture coordinates set in blender are not used, the Unity material uses the mesh UVs.